Pseudo-Hamiltonian system identification: Background

 \section{Background}

-We wish to make our methodology general and applicable for all systems that can be described by an ODE \eqref{eq:ode}.
-Therefore we consider a more general formulation of Hamiltonian systems than the canonical formulation
+In the experiments presented later in this paper we consider specific Hamiltonian and port-Hamiltonian formulations.
+However, to demonstrate the broader applicability of our approach, we first introduce a generalized framework, relevant for all systems that can be described by an ODE \eqref{eq:ode}.
+Therefore we consider a more general formulation of energy-preserving systems than the canonical Hamiltonian formulation